The Genie guide to ‘free’ broadband

 For example, you may see ‘free broadband for the first six months’ advertised – normally on the longer 18 or 24-month contracts.
 These can be very good offers, but do remember to look at what you’ll be paying once the free period is over; sometimes these deals don’t work out cheaper than simply going with a budget provider (see the section on how to compare deals below).

 Finally, ‘free’ also often applies to both hardware and software that comes with your deal; generally a free Wi-Fi router and often some level of free virus protection software.
+But there may be a small charge for posting the router, and if you opt for a short term ("no contract") deal the router will likely come at an additional cost.

 Using our comparison tools